guide

 • Only possible if you have a garden

-Find out if you’re eligible for the government’s Renewable Heat Incentive (RHI) which offers quarterly cash payments over 7 years.
-This incentive will be replaced in April 2022 by the Boiler Upgrade Scheme.
-The new scheme will offer £6000 up front, to help with the cost of installing a ground source heat pump.
+Find out if you’re eligible for the government’s Boiler Upgrade Scheme (BUS) which offers a one-off grant of £7,500 to help with the cost of installing a ground source heat pump.

 Find out how you could use a GSHP as your gas boiler alternative with our guide to ground source heat pumps